Code-Institute-Submissions/Milestone-Project-261/README.md

 * If a logged in user tries to access the register page they will be redirected to the home page.
 "You are already registered!" message appears.
 * If a user who is not logged in tries to add a crypto to a watchlist, "Please log in or register to add to watchlist" message appears.
 * A comment can only be deleted/edited by the user who created the comment.
-* If a user tries to register with a username or password that does not match the requirements, "Please match the format requested" meesage appears.
+* If a user tries to register with a username or password that does not match the requirements, "Please match the format requested" message appears.
 * If a user tries to register without filling in both the username and password fields, "Please fill in this field" message appears.
+* If a user tries to register with a username that has already been taken, "You are already registered!" message appears.
 * If a user tried to submit a blank comment, "Please fill in this field" message appears.
-* If a user tries to register with a username that has already been taken, "You are already registered!" message appears.
-* If a users login attempt is unsuccessfull, "Incorrect Username and/or Password" message appears.
+* If a user's login attempt is unsuccessful, "Incorrect Username and/or Password" message appears.
 * If a new user registers they will be redirected to the home page, "Welcome, username" message appears.
 * If a user logs in they will be redirected to the home page, "Welcome, username" message appears.
 * If a user submits a comment, "Thank you for commenting" message appears.
 * If a user deletes a comment, "Your comment has been deleted" message appears.
 * If a user edits a comment, "Your comment has been edited" message appears.
+* If a user tries to access a page that does not exist they will be redirected to a 404 error page.
+This has a link to go back to the home page.
 <br>

 ## Supported Browsers And Devices